StevenLeRoux/warpscipt-collection/forge/INACTIVEBEFORE/README.md

-# FindActiveSeries
+# INACTIVEBEFORE

 > [warpscript find activity active.after]

-Use a FIND query to retrieve only active series after n days for a given selector
+Use a FIND query to retrieve inactive series before a timestamp for a given selector

 ## Getting started / Usage

-To get started with FindActiveSeries, the easiest way is to go on Quantum and follow the following instructions.
+To get started with INACTIVEBEFORE, the easiest way is to go on Quantum and follow the following instructions.

 ```warpscript